Chapter 25:

 Even if there was no meaning to it.

-Better to die free than live in a world where an omnipotent God who hates me condemns me to die because I dared to think an impure thought.
+Freedom was more important than meaning anyway.
+It would be better to die free than live in a world where an omnipotent God who hated me condemned me to die because I dared to think an impure thought.

 What did I care?